openzim/mwoffliner/README.md

 #### As a npm script

-If you want to run mwoffliner the npm way, you must export some npm scripts through package.json definition.
-Add a `package.json` file to your project, with (for example) the following scripts part:
+If you want to run mwoffliner the npm way, you must create some npm scripts through package.json definition.
+Add, for example, the following scripts part in your package.json:

 ```
 "scripts": {